hyperbrowser/genomic-hyperbrowser/HB_README.md

 - ClusTrack (available from the [main web instance](https://hyperbrowser.uio.no))

 # The GSuite HyperBrowser
 The Genomic HyperBrowser  has in the recent year undergone dramatic improvements focused on epigenome-wide analyses, making powerful use of user-specified suites, or collections, of related datasets.
-This new expansion, called the GSuite HyperBrowser (still unpublished), empowers researcher to ask questions about their genomic datasets in relation to the vast amount of datasets for different cell types/tissues or different epigenomic marks that has been made available from international projects like ENCODE or Roadmap Epigenomics.
+This new expansion, called the GSuite HyperBrowser, empowers researcher to ask questions about their genomic datasets in relation to the vast amount of datasets for different cell types/tissues or different epigenomic marks that has been made available from international projects like ENCODE or Roadmap Epigenomics.
 GSuite HyperBrowser contains user-friendly guides to answer common domain-specific questions and includes tools for defining suites of datasets, bulk downloading and analysis.

+# Installation
+The installation procedure can be found in the [HB_INSTALL.md](HB_INSTALL.md) file.

 # Main publications
 - Sandve GK, Gundersen S, Rydbeck H, Glad IK, Holden L, Holden M, Liestøl K, Clancy T, Ferkingstad E, Johansen M, Nygaard V, Tøstesen E, Frigessi A, Hovig E. _The Genomic HyperBrowser: inferential genomics at the sequence level._ Genome Biol.
 2010;11(12):R121.